 Choosing the best weightlifting shoes comes down to price, features, and performance.
 A shoe needs to hit that perfect combination of factors that set it above the rest.

 Of course, personal preference will be important in deciding the best shoe for you.
 Whether you’re a powerlifter, olympic lifter or just a regular old gym rat: you’ll find the right one here.

 Just because a shoe isn’t at the top of my list, doesn’t mean it isn’t good in its own right.
-It might be the best lifting shoe for you.
 Let’s jump into it!

 |1||Adidas Adipower||.75"||$$$$||Click here to view the price|

-The Adidas Adipowers are at rank one, because they are a top of the line shoe for squats.
+The Adidas Adipowers are at rank one because they are a top of the line shoe for weightlifting.
 These are pretty much considered the “gold standard” of lifting shoes that have earned their reputation over the years from being such high quality and good at what they do.

 With a pronounced effective heel height of .75″, they make a great choice for an olympic lifting shoe as well.